eckysaroydomniedgemarketing/Professsional-towing-updates/docs/module-plan/module-3-case-processing-plan.md

 12. Case marked as complete

 ### Semi-Automated Processing Flow
-1. User clicks "Start Automation"
+1. User enables "Automatic Mode" and clicks "Post Case Update"
 2. System processes cases one at a time:
 3. For each case:
    - Validates each case